 If you are worried about your child and their learning, please talk to their class teacher.
-They will discuss your concerns and will share them with the SENCO, Mrs Bean.
-Alternatively, you can contact the SENCO on firstname.lastname@example.org
+They will discuss your concerns and share them with the current SENCO, Mr Godfrey.

 The Designated SEND Governor is Mr Alan Park and he can be contacted via the School Office.
 Our SEND governor works in partnership with the school SENCO to ensure that we meet statutory requirements and spend our allocated budget to support pupils with additional needs.
 The full governing body receives regular reports from the school SENCO.

 Our Equal Opportunities policy outlines the expected support for all pupils with SEND at Poppleton.